Thatchants/cgm-task/README.md

 ##### Unit Tests
 - Due to time, I am skipping unit tests here.
 I have only tested the application with Postman.
 QuarkusTest seems to have great shortcuts for endpoint tests that may be more tedious with Spring.
+- The application is not robust and deals with only the happy path and basic 404s right now.

 </details>